Born in Dublin, lives in Meath, works everywhere!

 Her ongoing project The Red Ribbon was awarded a Meath County Council Community Heritage Grant and has been exhibited widely.
 In 2017 three photographs from this project won the Solstice Visual Arts Award and in 2019 Rua Red started their collection with two pieces from The Red Ribbon.
 Limerick City & County Council commissioned Mary to work with members of the Traveller community in Limerick collecting stories for the project.
 Mary’s piece on pioneering aviator Lilian Bland was selected for The Billboard Project, part of the Creative Journeys public art program at Dublin Airport.

 While photography forms the main part of her practice Mary has started to incorporate text and more recently to experiment with audio and video.
-In 2019 Mary returned to college again to obtain a degree in photography, she is currently in fourth year on the BA course at TU Dublin.
+In 2019 she returned to college again as an advanced entry student to obtain a degree in photography, in May 2021 Mary graduated with first class honours from the BA course at TU Dublin.

 Mary lives in Trim, she is interested in stories, personal living histories and local places and their hidden histories, the commonplace and the generally overlooked.
 She is inspired by what she finds around her, everyday objects and situations, chance remarks, snippets, and stories.
 Mary looks for what she thinks is extraordinary in the everyday.